Raviraj39/GIFPYTHON/README.md

 # GIFPYTHON
 gif maker using python

-in below screenshot the output of gif is showing.
+in screenshot the output of gif is showing.